 Tom Scott instructs the following:

-Today's Heroes (pre-teen-teens) programs are based upon the TENKAICHI-DO system.
+Adult programs are based upon the TENKAICHI-DO system.
 This translates to " The Path of the strongest under the Heavens" or more literally "Best on Earth".
 This system adapts to the modern world using techniques from various martial arts.
 The arts included are Karate, Muay Thai, Northern Shaolin Kung Fu,Jeet Kune Do, Apache Knife fighting,Combat Sambo,Krav Maga and more.
 TENKAICHI-DO is a two branch system-meaning that it teaches and exercises both martial arts techniques as well as physical attributes (strength,speed,agility,reflexes,etc.) as they are seen as equally important within this system.
 Where many traditional martial arts focus on forms and set movements, these programs will focus heavily on drills and interactive scenarios.
 Hero Combative and Tomorro's Heroes are based on the following 4 cycle systems: KICKBOXING,CLOSE QUARTER COMBAT (CQC),GRAPPLING and WEAPONS training.
-Children focused programs will promote training through practice by use of active games, roll playing and exercises.
-Students will learn skills to help empower him/her to make appropriate choices in response to threatening situations.